 This article contains affiliate links.
-Please read our disclaimer here.
+Please read my disclaimer here.

 Fremantle is one of the best preserved 19th-century ports in the world and has a rich tapestry of local heritage and history.

 Go straight to Fremantle Prison

 What do Mick Jagger and Alice Cooper do when in Perth?
 They go to prison.
 True story, both stars opted for a tour of the prison on their short stay while on tour in Perth.

 The Fremantle Prison is West Australia’s only World Heritage Listed Building and replaced the Round House as the main goal in the 1850’s.
 Unlike its predecessor, it was built by the newly arrived convicts who were made to build their own prison using the local limestone.

 Interestingly, the prison was only decommissioned in 1991 and was the scene of a riot in 1988, when prisoners set fire to parts of the prison, taking some prison officers hostage and making demands about their conditions.

 The superb guides at the Prison do a fantastic job of bringing alive the rich history and colourful stories of the prison.
 There’s a range of excellent Fremantle Prison Tours for visitors catering for both day and night options.
 For daytime tours there’s the Doing Time Tour, taking in the kitchens, men’s cells and solitary confinement cells.
 My personal favourite is the Great Escapes Tour which recounts some of the daring escapes planned by the prisoners during its 140-year history.
 This includes the story of infamous bushranger, Moondyne Joe who managed to get out from an escape-proof cell that was made just for him and was later recaptured inside the cellar of Houghtons Winery.